Passivity-Centric Safe Reinforcement Learning for Contact-Rich Robotic Tasks: Evaluation

 \subsection{Passivity-ensured deployment}

 In the deployment experiments, we evaluate the effect of the passivity layer on the trained models, by comparing the performances of the \textit{passivity-agnostic} baseline and various \textit{passivity-aware} approaches in combination with and without the passivity layer.
-In these experiments, we do not retrain the models but impose the passivity layer on the output of the RL agent (Fig.~\ref{fig:method-framework}), where the layer is with uniform parameter settings: an initial energy budget of $\entankUP{=}6$ and an energy flow limit of $ \dot{\entankLOW}{=}-0.5$.
+Where the passivity-agnostic approach with the passivity layer is called \textit{passivity-filtered} and the passivity-aware approaches with the filter become \textit{passivity-ensured}.
+In these experiments, we do not retrain the models but impose the passivity layer on the output of the RL agent (Fig.~\ref{fig:method-framework}), where the layer is with uniform parameter settings: an initial energy budget of $\entankUP{=}6$ and an energy flow limit of $\dot{\entankLOW}{=}-0.5$.

-The results in Fig.~\ref{fig:deployment-bar-results} showcase the task successes, and violations.
-Please note that violations here only indicate force violations.
-No energy constraint violation happens because of the passivity layer.
-Overall, the results labeled as ``with passivity layer'' outperform the baseline labeled as ``no passivity layer'' in Fig.~\ref{fig:deployment-bar-results}.
-These results reveal the risks of deploying models without passivity guarantees, leading to system instability and unsafe behaviors despite good performance in model tests shown in Table~\ref{tab:model_test0}.
-Specifically: i) The \texttt{agnostic} policy performs the worst when no passivity filter is applied, as it consistently violates the flow constraint.
-Although it achieves a 100\% success rate when evaluated without considering energy constraints shown in Table~\ref{tab:model_test0}, which highlights the necessity of incorporating passivity during training. ii) The success rate improves significantly when the passivity filter is applied underscoring the dual benefits of passive-aware policies and the passivity layer, ensuring safer and more stable deployments.
+The results in Fig.~\ref{fig:deployment-bar-results} showcase the task successes and violations.
+Overall, the results labeled as ``with passivity layer'' outperform the baseline labeled as ``no passivity layer''.
+These results reveal the risks of deploying models without passivity guarantees, which potentially leads to system instabilities and unsafe behaviors despite good performance in model tests shown in Table~\ref{tab:model_test0}.

+Specifically: \begin{enumerate*} \item The \texttt{agnostic} policy performs the worst when no passivity filter is applied, as it consistently violates the flow constraint.
+Although it achieves a 100\% success rate when evaluated without considering energy constraints shown in Table~\ref{tab:model_test0}, which highlights the necessity of incorporating passivity during training. \item The success rate improves significantly when the passivity filter is applied, underscoring the dual benefits of passive-aware policies and the passivity layer, ensuring safer and more stable deployments. \item Violations dropped significantly with the passivity layer, with only \texttt{Eb8} had two force violations that is almost not visible in Fig.~\ref{fig:deployment-bar-results}.
+Note that no energy constraint violations occured, as the passivity layer ensures system passivity. \end{enumerate*}